As featured on BusinessMirror: Tracking, tracing and regulating your health

-Back in 2021, amid the COVID-19 pandemic, the UK and US agreed to form a new partnership to fight future pandemics and tackle international health inequalities.
+Back in 2021, amidst the COVID-19 pandemic, the UK and US agreed to form a new partnership to fight the future existence of a pandemic and tackle international health inequalities.
 Over the next nine years, the world's largest economies joined the initiative, working closely together either regionally or globally to prevent similar healthcare crises.

 Today, significant measures are being taken to reduce global healthcare disparities amongst minorities and in rural and regional areas, with diagnoses of abnormal diseases and viruses now being reported regularly to a global governing body.

 Along the way, countries have implemented their own guidelines and are now regulating their citizens to encourage them to maintain a healthy lifestyle and to prevent severe and debilitating diseases and illnesses that significantly strain health systems and budgets.
 And therein lies the problem that some have long called the “Big Brother of patient monitoring.”

 Have governments pushed the boundaries too far regarding preventative health initiatives?
 Where does one draw the line between tracking health and controlling an individual's lifestyle?
 And what role are pharmaceutical companies playing in enforcing such regulations to drive profits?

 When the first wearable technology was released to the world, it was promoted as a life-enhancing product that would eventually monitor all aspects of your health.
 Smart bio-devices are now implanted into our skins and are continuously tracking us on an everyday basis.
 Now that people can track their health at the swipe of their skin, some are questioning how their health is being monitored and whether it is restricting their freedom of choice when it comes to their health.